Testimony of Scott Pearson at Roundtable on Graduation Accountability

 Chairman Grosso, members of the Education Committee, thank you for the opportunity to testify today.
 My name is Scott Pearson, Executive Director of the DC Public Charter School Board.

-1. As of a last week, DC PCSB posted HS graduation requirements for all high schools on each school’s profile page.
+- Back in February, we posted HS graduation requirements for all high schools on each school’s profile page on our website.
 We will update the information annually.
-Additionally, we added a page on our website about graduations.
-On that page, users can find graduation requirements for each school as well as our transcript audit policy.
+Additionally, we added a page on our website where users can find graduation requirements for each school as well as our transcript audit policy.

-2. Prior SY 18-19, we will revise our HS Course Catalog requirement to include Memoranda of Understanding between parents and schools.
-Schools will be required to include an explanation of their MOU process (e.g., what time(s) of year they provide parents with the MOUs, and next steps after parents sign/ don’t sign).
-Our hope is that this level of interaction will help parents, students and schools develop a better understanding of what it takes to earn a diploma from each LEA.
+- We have revised our High School Course Catalog Requirement to include a “Memorandum of Understanding” between families and schools.
+Schools will be required to include an explanation of their MOU process (e.g., what time(s) of year they provide parents with the MOUs, and next steps after families sign or don’t sign).
+Our hope is that this level of interaction will help families, students and schools develop a better understanding of what it takes to earn a diploma from each LEA.

-3. We will also modify our HS Course Catalog requirement to include credit recovery policies.
+- We have also modified our High School Course Catalog requirement to include credit recovery policies.
 Schools’ credit recovery policy must include eligibility for participation, how students are referred or assigned to credit recovery, where and when credit recovery courses take place, and how credit recovery credits are earned.
-This requirement will take effect in the summer of 2018.
+This requirement will take effect this summer.
+This change makes explicit practices we have long followed – specifically that credit recovery is not a substitute for actually taking a course.

-5. Finally, DC PCSB will continue to use the transcript audit excel spreadsheet we have used for the past several years but will include on the spreadsheet the names of specific courses required for graduation in DC.
-For example, auditors will not only check for four years of Science, but they will also ensure Lab Science has been completed.
-This is already done during our audits, but by adding the specific course names to the spreadsheet we are codifying our practice.
+- DC PCSB will continue to use the transcript audit excel spreadsheet we have used for the past several years but this year we included on the spreadsheet the names of specific courses needed for graduation in DC.
+For example, auditors will not only check for four years of science, but they will also ensure Lab Science has been completed.
+This is already done during our audits but by adding the specific course names to the spreadsheet we are codifying our practice.
+I have attached a sample of this spreadsheet to my testimony.

-Additionally, we are proposing a new policy codifying our existing practice that credit recovery may only be taken to make up for a failed course.
-And we are proposing to modify two policies.
-One, our graduation policy, will clarify that any waiver from a school’s graduation policy must be approved by the school’s board, and be consistent with that school’s waiver policy.
-The other, our transcript audit policy, will make it clear that we will be auditing attendance.
+Finally, the board voted on a series of policy changes to strengthen our existing practices and codify some new procedures.
+For example, our graduation policy clarifies that any waiver from a school’s graduation policy must be approved by the school’s board and be consistent with that school’s waiver policy.
+Further, our transcript audit policy now makes it clear that we will be auditing attendance.

 Thank you for the opportunity to testify today.
 I am happy to answer any questions.